William2333333/YOLOv7/README.md

 # YOLOv7
-Group member: Yihao Liao &
+Group member: Yihao Liao & Adekunle Timothy ADEWOYE

 The AIA project: 1.Modification of YOLOv7 2.
 Comparision between YOLOv5(if I have more time)